An arrest warrant in Colorado gives police the authority to arrest a person and hold the person in custody. To obtain a warrant, police must

 - Results of a long investigation, and

-- Statements given by law enforcement about their interactions with a suspect.
+- Statements given by law enforcement about their interactions with you.7

 If the grand jury agrees that there is probable cause, they will return an indictment.
 The prosecutor then brings the indictment to a judge, who can issue the arrest warrant.

-3. How do police execute an arrest warrant in Colorado?
+3. How do police execute an arrest warrant?

-Many arrest warrants have specific instructions about where and when the arrest can be executed.
+Many arrest warrants have specific instructions about where and when the arrest can be executed based on the type of crime and your criminal history.
 These instructions are often made to keep others safe during the arrest.
-Police carry out those instructions based on the type of crime and the suspect’s criminal history.

 - the arrest, or